hands on calculator

 • professional fees (insolvency practitioners, accountants, asset valuers and solicitors).

 A school is insolvent or at risk of insolvency, on either a cashflow basis (where liabilities cannot be paid as they fall due) or a balance sheet basis (where the value of assets is less than its total liabilities).
-When an insolvent school is a charity it should submit a Serious Incident Report to the Charity Commission.
-The same rule applies if a school is likely to become insolvent or close permanently within the next 12 months.
-The Charity Commission’s guidance on managing an insolvent charity can be found here.
-Managing a charity’s finances: planning, managing difficulties and insolvency
+When an insolvent school is a charity, it should submit a serious incident report to the Charity Commission.
+The same rule applies if a school is likely to become insolvent or close permanently within the next twelve months.
+The Charity Commission’s guidance on managing an insolvent charity can be found here .

 What can be done?

-An Insolvency Practitioner can help Governors understand their responsibilities and legal duties and they may be able to create and implement a recovery plan with the support of key stakeholders to deliver a fair and beneficial outcome for all.
-The options that are available are usually dictated by the cash position of a school and the level of creditor pressure it is facing.
-Always the sooner concerns are raised about financial stability and help requested the more options for the future of the school will be available.
+An insolvency practitioner can help Governors understand their responsibilities and legal duties, they can also create and implement a recovery plan with the support of key stakeholders to deliver a fair and beneficial outcome for all.
+The options available are usually dictated by the cash position of a school and the level of creditor pressure it is facing.
+The sooner concerns are raised about financial stability and help requested, the more options for the future of the school will be available.

-Governors would be well advised to instruct an Insolvency Practitioner to prepare an options paper for their consideration, which may include the following, together with formal insolvency options:
+Governors would be well advised to instruct an insolvency practitioner to prepare an options paper for their consideration, this may include formal insolvency options, together with the following:

 • assistance with cashflow and stakeholder management